 Assignment of the 9/80 schedule is at the sole discretion of the City and must be voluntarily agreed to by the employee.

 Employees authorized to work a 9/80 schedule must receive prior written approval to modify any part of their regular work schedule from the supervisor prior to working any modified hours.
+Employees are responsible for designating which workweek hours are worked on the split work-week day (e.g., the 4/4 day) on their timesheets.

 Transition to and from a 9/80 schedule requires management consultation with Payroll in order to ensure accurate payment of wages.